WestonSF/ArcGISDataToolkit/ReadMe.md

 Updates data in a geodatabase from a zip file containing a geodatabase.
 Will get the latest zip file from update folder and update the datasets with the same name in the specified geodatabase.

+#### Update from CSV
+Updates data in a geodatabase from a CSV file.
+Will get the latest zip CSV from update folder and updates the dataset with the same name in the specified geodatabase.

 #### Web Data Upload
 Copies data to be replicated into geodatabase and zips this up.
 Zip file is then uploaded to FTP site for loading into a geodatabase.